 If he or she is not available at that moment, then ask when you can call at a more convenient time.
 If you discover that they are too busy for this brief introductory talk, you may want to ask whether they are accepting new clients and when the first available appointment could be made.
 They may be very busy.

 If it is too long until you can get an appointment and you feel the need to be seen immediately, then ask for a referral to another therapist.
 The average wait is less than a week although rarely, with very busy therapists, it can be up to 6 months; so check with the therapist.
+Sometimes regulations limit the length of a waiting list, and require the therapist to make a referral, if needed.
 If you use a directory, perhaps location is important, especially in a big city.

 Does the therapist limit his or her practice to a particular type of client?